 ** NEW **Grades 1 -3 Science and Writing Multi-Day Workshop Michelle will bring Lucy’s Lab into the classroom!
 Students will learn to connect observation skills with great writing.
 This program works best with multiple small groups of 1 – 2 classrooms over three days.
 Contact Michelle for details.

 This parent-child event has been receiving rave reviews from parents, teacher, principals, and most especially children!
 An evening program provides a brief presentation by the author, and then allows time for families to create their own story.

 FREE for teachers and librarians… The good folks at Illinois Farm Bureau have created a classroom study guide for THE BEEF PRINCESS OF PRACTICAL COUNTY.
 Complete with discussion questions, voCOWbulary, and extension activities, this classroom guide is a gold mine for any teacher or book club!

 What is the fee?

 Fees are based upon distance, length of visit, and number of presentations.
-Generally, a full day visit (up to 4 daytime presentations) is $1000 plus travel expenses (mileage/airfare and lodging) for contracts signed before August 1, 2017.
-Additional presentations for teachers or families may be added on.
+Generally, a full day visit (up to 4 daytime presentations) is $1000 – $1200 plus travel expenses (mileage/airfare and lodging).
+After-school or evening presentations for teachers or families may be added on.
 Please email to discuss the details.
 Discounts are often available for schools closer to home or for more than one school in the same district.